 If you are with a family, you may like to have some privacy for the members of the family.
 There are many cosy small family villas enabling you to enjoy the privacy of these tropical beaches.
 You are not far from the beach.
 West coast beaches are the perfect place for enjoying the sprawling sun rays while having a relaxed atmosphere around you.

 3. Try surfing

 The west coast, especially in Narigama, is surfing crazy.
 Reserve several days of your holiday to learn how to surf properly and I guarantee you will never want to leave it.
-It may be tough to maters the art of surfing but some knowledge on it is enough to enjoy this fascinating sport.
-If you are already an expert on surfing, you have the opportunity to take part in surf contests that participated by many giant figures in the surfing world.
+It may be tough to maters the art of surfing but some knowledge of it is enough to enjoy this fascinating sport.
+If you are already an expert in surfing, you have the opportunity to take part in surfing contests that are participated in by many giant figures in the surfing world.

 4. Go on whale watching